• Blog

 How it heats Traps your body heat Generates its own heat

-Pre-warming the bed ❌ Not possible ✅ Set and forget 15 min before bed
+Pre-warming the bed ❌ Not possible ✅ Set it 15 min before bed

 Dual zone (couples) ❌ Same temp both sides ✅ Independent zone control

-Tactile luxury ✅ Higher ceiling — no wire Good — but wire present
+Tactile luxury ✅ Higher ceiling — no wire Good — but wire is present

-Care & washing ✅ Fully machine wash & dry Machine wash only — air dry
+Care & washing ✅ Machine wash & dry Machine wash only — air dry

 Temperature control Layer more or fewer blankets ✅ Precise levels with display